Do you offer bulk pricing on the matchsticks?

 Yes.
 That's due to the chemical nature of phosphorus.
 Believe me, if I could get the sheets in different colors, I would!

 Yes.
 I use a Silhouette Cameo 3 cutting machine to create all kinds of shapes.
 They just can't be too small or intricate because you need enough space to strike the matches, plus the material can tear easily when cutting it and/or peeling it off my cutting mat.
 All I need is a jpeg or gif of an image that has an outline that can be "traced"; you can send me your own or I can find one for you.
 Once we agree on a shape, I will send you samples.
 If you are satisfied, I charge a one-time $15 custom design fee to the final order.

 Do you offer overnight shipping?

-Usually, I can ship overnight without a problem via USPS Express (starts at $35), FedEx (starts at $50), or UPS (starts at $65).
+Usually, I can ship overnight without a problem via FedEx (starts at $50) or UPS (starts at $65).
+They are more reliable than USPS Priority Express.
 If your order is urgent, please message me, and I'll do my best to accommodate your situation.
-FedEx and UPS are generally more reliable than the USPS Express (overnight) service.
 My cut off times are as follows, all Eastern Standard Time: USPS 4PM.
-UPS 6PM.
-FedEx 7PM.
+UPS and FedEx 6PM.